-About the program
+About the RAP program

-The Rental Assistance Program provides eligible low-income working families with monthly assistance to help with their monthly rent payments.
+The Rental Assistance Program provides eligible low-income families with monthly assistance to help with their monthly rent payments.

 Find out how much rent help you could get.
 Get an estimate.